Suhas42/DA_623_Discrete_Cosine_Transform/README.md

 <ins>Contents in Files:</ins>

-  1. DCT_first.py - Code used on this [picture](https://drive.google.com/uc?id=1xC5WqpPABeid17F-s0j8tRQvQDaSFwUv) in the Jupyter Notebook (the first example)
+  1. DCT_first.py - Code for application of DCT on this [picture](https://drive.google.com/uc?id=1xC5WqpPABeid17F-s0j8tRQvQDaSFwUv) in the Jupyter Notebook (the first example)
-  2. DCT_second.py - Code used on this [picture](https://drive.google.com/uc?id=1j1EA63AzhKMklG5DC0kLlNI7Nis7dWJG) in the Jupyter Notebook  (the second example)
+  2. DCT_second.py - Code for application of DCT on this [picture](https://drive.google.com/uc?id=1j1EA63AzhKMklG5DC0kLlNI7Nis7dWJG) in the Jupyter Notebook  (the second example)
-  3. DCT_third.py - Code for a 2-D variable named matrix of dimension 8 X 8 which contains image information
+  3. DCT_third.py - Code for application of DCT on a 2-D variable named matrix of dimension m x n which contains image information

 <ins>References:</ins>